else3141/ConvGraph/README.md

 Modules are ordered by dependency: `geometry` knows nothing about graphs, `embedding` builds on it, `layout` builds on both plus the segment tree.

-## Status and honesty

-The layout algorithm is a **constructive heuristic of my own**, with an informal correctness argument rather than a formal proof.
-It is validated empirically: the regression test locks its output on the example graph, and every refactoring step was checked against a captured baseline.

-`dualization.py` is an **unfinished on-ramp.** The intent is to triangulate an arbitrary sparse graph and derive the rectangular-dual input automatically.
-The triangulation works; deriving the dual from it does not yet, so the layout stage currently takes a hand-prepared adjacency graph.
-Nothing in the pipeline depends on this module — it is kept to show the intended direction.

 ## Running it

 ```bash